Kabe0/deluge-windscribe/README.md

  kabe0/deluge-openvpn
 ```

-The --device is required to ensure that the OpenVPN can set the necessary configuration details.
+The --device is required to ensure that the Windscribe can set the necessary configuration details.
 The default option should always be /dev/net/tun.

 --cap-add=NET_ADMIN is also needed to ensure that
-the OpenVPN service has enough permissions to change the network configuration for the docker container.
+the Windscribe service has enough permissions to change the network configuration for the docker container.

 ### Volumes